Why adding uncertainty into regional GVA is a good thing (maybe)

 Note, the grid is mirrored along the diagonal.
 So orange squares are showing the same thing in reverse - earlier column years are clearly lower than some later ones.

 Figure 3 shows fabricated metals in the East Midlands.
 While the later value increases appear separable from the low point around 2017, it can’t be so easily distinguished from where it was from 2012 to 2016, despite the central estimates looking higher (they could well have been higher in the earlier period and lower in the later one).
 That is, recent apparent growth could just be a return to the pre-Brexit status quo, not a step change.
-The difference to Figure 2 is mainly driven by East Midland’s larger standard errors - the underlying GVA data is more uncertain in the ABS.
+The difference to Figure 2 is mainly driven by East Midlands’ larger standard errors - the underlying GVA data is more uncertain in the ABS.
 Other sources could be explored to triangulate.
 Have job numbers risen, for instance?
 What is known about any productivity changes in the sector here?

 Several other ITLs for fabricated metals in the interactive are purely grey.
 Looking at any of those shows combinations of wide error rates and fairly flat change over time, considering the range of those confidence intervals.
 The apparent drop in the North West after 2017, for example, isn’t clearly separable, though it looks strong.
-Again, other sources could help support or question that apparent change.

 Current prices GVA: location quotients